Hyphen/hyphen-design-tokens/README.md

 If you need to publish a pre-release, or a hotfix, you can do so manually by following these steps:

 1. Checkout the `main` branch
-2. Run `npm run build` to ensure the package is up to date
+2. Run `pnpm run build` to ensure the package is up to date
 3. Run `npm version [major | minor | patch | prerelease]` to bump the package version
 4. Run `npm publish --tag <insert tag>` to publish the package to NPM